 “Not everything that is faced can be changed, but nothing can be changed until it is faced.”

 Student activism has and continues to serve as a critical component to the development of a truly democratic society.
-The collections featured here from various universities and colleges Special Collections and Archives highlight the struggles, victories, and challenges of student movements throughout history.
+The collections featured here are from various colleges and universities and they highlight the struggles, victories, and challenges of student movements throughout history.

 Connect with these participating institutions to learn more.